Kazakhstan profile - Leaders

 In 2007, parliament, in which the ruling party held all seats, voted to allow the president to stay in office for an unlimited number of terms.
 In 2010, MPs granted Mr Nazarbayev the lifelong title of "leader of the nation".

-But judges in 2011 ruled unconstitutional a plan to hold a referendum on whether to let Mr Nazarbayev to stay in power until 2020 without facing election.
+His 2011 victory came after judges ruled unconstitutional a plan to hold a referendum on whether to let Mr Nazarbayev to stay in power until 2020 without facing election.